zzhenjie01/spark_docker/README.md

     /app/example_job.py
     ```

+    Again, we can seperate this command into 2.
+We can also enter, exit and reuse the container just like in step 3.

-6. Run `spark-submit` with local script on Standalone mode with `.conf` file
+5. Run `spark-submit` with local script on Standalone mode with `.conf` file

     Mount local directory and run spark-submit with `.conf`.
 We have to mount the local `.conf` file during runtime as well.

     ```bash
-    docker run -it --rm \
+    docker run -it \
+    --name spark-example \
     -v $(pwd):/app \
     -v $(pwd)/spark-defaults.conf:/opt/spark/conf/spark-defaults.conf \
     spark-pyspark:3.5.1 \
     spark-submit \
     /app/example_job.py
     ```

+    Again, we can seperate this command into 2.
+We can also enter, exit and reuse the container just like in step 3.

 ## Documentation